-The main aim of going to college is to come out the other side with a degree so this week Good Start will collaborate with Academic Success Coaching, CIT Library, ALC and Student Services to offer study tips, learning tips, advice from successful students and exam tips (with competitions and activities supporting the use of supports available to students).
+The main aim of going to college is to come out the other side with a degree so this week Good Start will collaborate with Academic Success Coaching, MTU Library, ALC and Student Services to offer study tips, learning tips, advice from successful students and exam tips (with competitions and activities supporting the use of supports available to students).
 This week also looked at how to be more independent and responsible for your own learning.

 Getting Down To Work - Academically

 Practicing good work ethic is something you may have to teach yourself again after a long summer.
 Your class lecturers will be giving you advice on how to organise yourself and your time effectively.
-Your lecturers have been through this process with new students many times before trust them and take on the guidance
+Your lecturers have been through this process with new students many times before trust them and take on the guidance.

 You may falter at times throughout the year and you may lose focus but it’s never too late to get into a good study routine, the Academic Success Coaches have some great resources to help you get on track and be as successful as you can be